highwaystarz - Fotolia

 - The Netherlands needs to shake up its education system to attract more girls into IT, as only 10% of its IT workforce are women.

-There are about 7,000 primary schools in the Netherlands.
-Some of them are already well on the way in introducing digital skills in their curriculum, but most of the institutions need training, help and support.
+There are about 7,000 primary schools in the Netherlands, some of which have made good progress in introducing digital skills to their curriculum.
+However, most of the institutions need training, help and support.

 Added value of regional approach

 VHTO opted for regional training courses to boost cooporation between teachers.
 Bart Postma, project coordinator for primary education at VHTO, said teachers exchange a lot of information during the training.

 “Because everyone is in the same region, they are more likely to stay in contact,” he said.
 “We also hear plans are being made to purchase materials together.”